-The waveforms of Figure 8-7 demonstrate detection, classification, and start-up from a Type 2 PSE with Class 4 hardware classification.
+The waveforms of 8 8-7 demonstrate detection, classification, and start-up from a Type 3 or 4 PSE with Class 6 hardware classification.
 The key waveforms shown are $V{VDD-VSS}$, $V{RTN-VSS}$, and I{Pl} .
 IEEE802.3bt and IEEE 802.3at require a minimum of two detection levels; however, four levels are shown in this example.
-Four levels guard against misdetection of a device when plugged in during the detection sequence.
+Four levels quard against misdetection of a device when plugged in during the detection sequence.

-V{RTN} to V{SS} falls as the TPS23734 charges C{BULK} following application of full voltage.
-In Figure 8-9, the converter soft-start is also delayed until the end of inrush period.
+IEEE 802.3bt also requires a PSE allocating Class 6 level of power to generate four class and mark cycles, and startup from the fourth mark event.
+As shown below, the required minimum duration of the first class event has been extended for Type 3 and 4 PSEs.
+V{RTN} to V{SS} falls as the TPS23730 charges C{BULK} following application of full voltage.
+In 88-9, the converter soft-start is also delayed until the end of inrush period.

-Figure 8-7.
+图 8-7.
 PoE Start-Up Sequence